 - Pick a spot close to the amplifier: Most likely you want your capacitor to be powering your amplifier, as this part of your sound system is pulling the most power.
 By picking a spot that is near it you are ensuring that the surge of power is going the shortest possible distance.

 - Be careful when running the ground: This cable can go through the ceiling or down below the chair, whichever works best for you.
 When attaching the cable to the capacitor, you can do it either via the extra terminals that your capacitor may have, or a distribution block.

 - Know the difference between positive and negative: When wiring remember that in most wiring setups red goes to positive and black to negative.
 When attaching to the amplifier apply it to the direct spots – its recommended to use the same bolt that the amp uses for the ground.

 - That extra terminal: This isn’t a mistake, that extra terminal is for the built-in meter display.
 This is going to require a remote turn-on lead connection, similar to your amp.
 The reason for the separate power is because if this terminal was directly attached to the battery it could potentially kill it as the LED would constantly be pulling power.
 Smaller 18 GA wires should work.

-If you find that your car audio system is struggling from a lack of power, especially when it hits those really low notes, then it's time to invest into an audio capacitor.
+If you find that your car audio system is struggling from a lack of power, especially when it hits those really low notes, then it’s time to invest in an audio capacitor.
 When looking for an audio capacitor make sure to get one with the proper amount of farads, as this will determine how much juice it can hold and shoot out to your system.
 There are plenty of great models out there, but the best models contain a plethora of different terminals and have the ability to use both electrolytic and carbon mechanisms for action.